ComparativeGenomicsToolkit/cactus/doc/mc-paper/hprc/README.md

 # Human Pangenome - Read mapping and short variant calling

+## Construction

+The graphs were constructed as described [here](../pangenome.md#hprc-version-10-graphs).
+They are available to download [here](https://github.com/human-pangenomics/hpp_pangenome_resources/).

+The versions of the graph used to create Supplementary Figure 3 in order to show sequence removed when not using dna-brnn were created with the commands listed [here](../pangenome.md#hprc-graph).

+The non-reference sequence was computed using [count-vg-hap-cov](https://github.com/ComparativeGenomicsToolkit/hal2vg/blob/f3d9a1838d1fb5582b6e1cd509792daee51fd2a9/count-vg-hap-cov.cpp) on the [GRCh38](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=pangenomes/scratch/2021_08_11_minigraph_cactus/GRCh38-chrom-graphs/) and [CHM13](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=pangenomes/scratch/2021_08_11_minigraph_cactus/CHM13-chrom-graphs/) chromosome vg graphs.

 ## Snakemake pipeline and scripts

 [Snakemake](https://snakemake.github.io/) is used for multiple analysis, to help run the same analysis across many samples or approaches.